ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Serverless NLP service harnessing ML to uncover valuable insights and connections in text
   * Medical version detects PHI via DetectPHI API

+### Amazon Outposts
-### Amazon Outposts: Pool of AWS compute and storage resources deployed at a customer site and is essentially part of an AWS region including:
+* Pool of AWS compute and storage resources deployed at a customer site and is essentially part of an AWS region including:
   * VPC
   * EC2
   * ECS/EKS